ngmachado/Waterfall/README.md

 (Q): Why?

 (A): First merkle distribuion are cool.
-Facilitating the distribuiton of tokens in a mix offchain - onchain settings let projects to easly distribute tokens to a large amount of users.
+Facilitating the distribuiton of tokens in a mix offchain - onchain settings let projects to easly distribute tokens to a large number of users.
 Merkle distributions avoid spamming, the user have to claim the tokens he wants.

 (Q): This is not the first smart contract doing merkle distribuition...